kylejgillett/sounderpy/docs/source/gettingdata.rst

    **BEWARE** This data is *reanalysis*, therefore not a forecast & not entirely representative of the actual atmosphere.
 Understanding the caveats of using reanalysis model data is important when utilizing this function.

 .. tip::
-   **To access ERA5 data** you must set up an account through the CDS to use their API: See: https://cds.climate.copernicus.eu/api-how-to
+   **To access ERA5 data** you -must- set API access to the ECMWF Climate Data Store (CDS).
+This includes....

+    - creating a CDS API account
+    - Setting up a CDS API personal access token
+    - Creating a $HOME/.cdsapirc file

+   Follow the instructions on the CDSAPI "how to" documentation -- See: https://cds.climate.copernicus.eu/how-to-api

 .. tip::
    **Is data access taking forever?** Sometimes the NCEP (RAP-RUC, NCEP-FNL) & ECMWF CDS (ERA5) servers are down and not able to be accessed.
 Sometimes these issues are resolved within hours, other times possibly a few days.